 Although bariatric surgery has a solid long-term track record for helping morbidly obese individuals lose weight, there are no guarantees with any method of weight loss, even surgery.
 Patients need to be committed to a healthy lifestyle and make dietary changes for the rest of their lives to avoid obesity.

 Make sure you discuss the potential risks of surgery with your surgeon so that you can make an informed decision about your choice.
 Most people lose weight for 18 to 24 months after surgery.
 Many patients start to regain some of their lost weight, but only few regain it all back.
 Some of the common side effects associated with weight loss surgery are nausea, vomiting, bloating, diarrhea, excessive sweating, increased gas and dizziness.

-If you had any obesity-related medical conditions, such as diabetes or high blood pressure, they should improve after weight loss surgery.
+If you had any obesity related medical conditions, such as diabetes or high blood pressure, they should improve after weight loss surgery.
 During the first month after the surgery, you will only be able to consume small amounts of soft food and liquids.
-You will also discover that you will feel that your stomach feels fuller faster.
+Feeling fuller faster is another change reported by some bariatric surgery patients.

-If you think that weight loss surgery isn’t right for you, you should consult with a dietitian.
-If you are in the Los Angeles area and are looking for exceptional care from some of the top dieticians in the world, be sure to schedule an appointment by calling (800) USC-CARE (800–872–2273) or by visiting https://weightloss.keckmedicine.org/request-an-appointment/.
+If you’re wondering whether weight loss surgery might be right for you, a consultation with a dietitian is recommended.
+If you’re in the Los Angeles area and are looking for exceptional care from some of the top dietitians in the world, be sure to schedule an appointment by calling (800) USC-CARE (800–872–2273) or by visiting https://weightloss.keckmedicine.org/request-an-appointment/.